B3nedikt/AppLocale/README.md

 texts manually of course.

 ## App Bundle support
-If you use the new android app bunlde (aab) format to distribute your app, android will strip out all languages which are not the users devices default language.
+If you use the new android app bundle (aab) format to distribute your app, android will strip out all languages which are not the users devices default language.
 To disable this add this to your build.gradle: